-8 great summer desserts without sugar and white flour, so that you can indulge without feeling guilty or worrying about fitting back into your summer clothing!
+9 great No Sugar No Flour Desserts, so that you can indulge without feeling guilty or worrying about your health!
+Perfect for the upcoming holiday season!

-- a section with completely sugar free recipes (no flour, no sugar, no artificial sweeteners)
+- completely sugar free recipes (desserts without sugar and flour and artificial sweeteners)

-- a section that features monkfruit (a sugar substitute also known as Luo Han Guo.)
+- recipes using monkfruit (a sugar substitute also known as Luo Han Guo.)

 Some artificial sweeteners may even be worse for you!
 (The jury is still out but there have been disturbing reports on side effects.)

-I've written more about sugar substitutes in this post, which is available through the link.
+Note: I've written more about sugar substitutes here.

-Once the oven temperature is right, place the trays in the oven for 2hours 15 minutes or till the chips are crips, switching the trays around at the 1h mark. (i.e. moving the top tray to the bottom and the bottom tray to the top.)
+- Once the oven temperature is right, place the trays in the oven for 2 hours 15 minutes or till the chips are crips.
+Switch the trays around at the 1h mark. (i.e. moving the top tray to the bottom and the bottom tray to the top.)

 The key here is to make sure the strawberries are SUPER ripe.